 Captain Hastings says about studying Graduate Entry Medicine at St George’s,

 “I loved the community at St George’s and had a very positive experience of studying in Tooting and being in a clinical environment.
 There was a real sense of camaraderie - everyone was so committed and was consumed by Medicine.
 I enjoyed mixing with the undergraduates, and the maturity of these students really shone through.”

 Reflecting on juggling her time as a Graduate Entry Medicine student with her military cadetship, Captain Hastings says, “If you had an interest outside of your degree, teaching staff at St George’s would be supportive of this.
 My supervisors were very accommodating and worked hard to help me balance my different responsibilities.”

 Speaking about the transition to Medicine, she adds, “When you are studying your first degree, sometimes it’s not clear how it can be applied to situations beyond university, but with Graduate Entry Medicine, it was really clear how it could be applied to your future career.

 “You received lots of guidance on how to study and how to revise, and teaching staff took the time to make sure we knew what to expect from the course.
 This made a huge difference in helping us feel prepared for different scenarios.”

 Register for this event

-To register for the Q&A with Professor Grocott and Captain Hastings, click on the link below and we will be in touch with joining instructions.
+To register for the Q&A with Professor Grocott and Captain Hastings, click on the link below.
 If you have any questions about the event, please don’t hesitate to get in touch at firstname.lastname@example.org.
 Register